Skip to the content.

 SwInE (SMT with Integer Exponentiation) is an SMT solver with support for integer exponentation.
 To handle integer exponentation, it uses counterexample-guided abstraction refinement.
 More precisely, it abstracts integer exponentiation with an uninterpreted function, inspects the models that are found by an underlying SMT solver with support for non-linear integer arithmetic and uninterpreted functions, and computes lemmas to eliminate those models if they violate the semantics of exponentiation.

-SwInE is built on top of SMT-Switch and uses the SMT solvers Z3 and CVC5 as backends.
+There are two implementations of SwInE: The original implementation is built on top of SMT-Switch and uses the SMT solvers Z3 and CVC5 as backends.
+The more efficient re-implementation, called SwInE-Z3, is built direclty on top of Z3.

 Downloading SwInE

-Here you can find the latest releases of SwInE.
+Here you can find the latest releases of SwInE-Z3, including nightly releases.
+Here you can find the latest releases of the original implementation.

 Input Format